 I actually took out a student loan to build up my trading account.
 Yes I know it sounds stupid but

 I need capital to offset risk.
 I have to admit it’s rather hard trading $500 when it’s the entire account unlike

 it’s 10% of $5,000.
 My goal even with debt is to create an account of at least $20,000.
 Then I could just trade 5% of my account at a single time.
 Sometimes I will be wrong and I understand that but if I’m trading my entire account then I’m pretty much have to start all over again.
 I want to make a profit this year.
 Not that I didn’t want to make a profit the previous year or all the years before it but definitely a profit even if small would be nice.

 I want to trade January.
 Looks like stocks are going to crash and burn from their highs.
 I want to be there and earn off the falls.
 That is my first primary goal.
 Another goal is to keep my GPA up for my MBA, pass all my classes, and make good friendships with my classmates.
 They seem nice and forgiving for once.
 That’s about it for now.

 I tried to convince my family to start a LLP Investment Trust but they still weren’t interested.
 I still think grouping together 5-10 people putting in $1-2k each would lower the risk if everyone student the same 2-3 stocks.
 I think the experience and knowledge would increase and so would the profitability, but no one listens to a loser.
 I need to get on the winning side of the trade to prove I can do it consistently.

-This entry was posted on January 3, 2011 by Paul Phillip.
+This entry was posted on January 3, 2011 by Paul Awol.
 It was filed under life in review, my dramatic life, new years resolutions and was tagged with 2011 new years resolutions for a trader, new york city investor, stock options blogging.